tigard-tools/xiaomao/README.md

 # Xiǎomāo
 Xiǎomāo is a simple general-purpose microcontroller board for safely interfacing with a wide range of logic levels.

-Xiǎomāo (小猫) means 'small cat' and gets its name combining the small [XIAO](https://www.seeedstudio.com/Seeeduino-XIAO-Arduino-Microcontroller-SAMD21-Cortex-M0+-p-4426.html) module with the catlike tigard-tools wiring harnesses.
+Xiǎomāo (小猫) means 'small cat' and gets its name combining the small [Seeed Studio XIAO SAMD2](https://www.seeedstudio.com/Seeeduino-XIAO-Arduino-Microcontroller-SAMD21-Cortex-M0+-p-4426.html) module with the catlike tigard-tools wiring harnesses.

 # Design Objectives
 Xiǎomāo fits under the tigard-tools umbrella because it repurposes Tigard's wiring harnesses and complement's Tigards features by providing a wide-Vio-range programmable device.
 It was designed to fill gaps in what Tigard was able to do for some of the labs in [Applied Physical Attacks #2: Hardware Pentesting](https://learn.securinghardware.com/courses/applied-physical-attacks-2/).
 Xiǎomāo should be well suited for: